 But that doesn’t mean a marijuana cigarette is healthier for you than a glass of beer.

 Here’s what the American Cancer society has to say:

 Like tobacco smoke, marijuana smoke contains cancer-causing chemicals.
 There are 33 cancer-causing chemicals contained in marijuana.
 Marijuana smoke also deposits tar into the lungs.
 In fact, when equal amounts of marijuana and tobacco are smoked, marijuana deposits four times as much tar into the lungs.
 This is because marijuana joints are un-filtered and often more deeply inhaled than cigarettes.

 Fortunately, no one smokes marijuana in the same amount that they smoke tobacco.
 If they did, you’d be seeing a lot of marijuana-related cancer deaths just like you do from tobacco.

 So yes, let’s make marijuana legal, and as soon as possible.
 But let’s not pretend that it’s because it’s good for you.

 Please note: I am just talking about your standard marijuana cigarettes that you smoke.
-The harm is not as bad if eaten in a brownie, for instance, and medical uses wherein the materials from marijuana are taken to make drugs for treating glaucoma and such is an entirely different subject.
+Smoking is bad.
+The harm is not bad if eaten in a brownie, for instance, and medical uses wherein the materials from marijuana are taken to make drugs for treating glaucoma and such is an entirely different subject.